 Default category: None.

-A feature is associated with the None category when a work item's phase is not associated with any of the waste categories specified in the business rule.
+An item is associated with the None category when the item's phase is not associated with any of the waste categories specified in the business rule.

 |Design business rules||

-Business rules help monitor a work item's transition between phases associated with waste, and trigger waste tracking.
+Business rules help monitor an item's transition between phases associated with waste, and trigger waste tracking.

 When designing business rules, consider the following: